SAP-archive/cloud-platform-iot-starterkit/src/apps/xs/consumption/README.md

 ### Creating and configuring HANA MDC instance

 Click on New, select HANA MDC Database, give it a name i.e. "iotmmsxs" and specify a password for your Database user.
-Please, note that your Database user is "SYSTEM" be default.
+Please, note that your Database user is "SYSTEM" by default.

 ![](../../../../images/xs/0002.png)